wyrtwala/craft/docs/start_here.md

 ```
 set address/register value
 ```
-  - Note: from here on out we will call the combination Heap/Register: a section
+  - Note: from here on out we will call the combination HeapAddress/Register: a "section".

-  - Sections may be transformed in place:
+  - Data in sections may be transformed in-place:
 ```
 add sections
 sub section section/value